 Third, when you stand on your truth you let go of what others think:

-By standing in your truth you have a foundation to stand on that gives you confidence.
+By standing your ground you have a foundation to stand on that gives you confidence.
 An inner confidence that does not rely on the opinions of others.
 As a result, you no longer feel that deep urge to please others and sacrifice your own well-being in the process.

 Ultimately, by honoring yourself and your Truth with grace and kindness, you will start to receive a more positive view of yourself, life and others.
 Joy will ensue and more positive experiences will start to come into your life.